PEXANE2/azure-docs.tr-tr/articles/data-factory/connector-hdfs.md

 ### <a name="other-format-dataset"></a>Diğer biçim veri kümesi

-**Orc/avro/JSON biçiminde**bir veri kopyalamak için aşağıdaki özellikler desteklenir:
+**Orc biçiminde**bir veri kopyalamak için aşağıdaki özellikler desteklenir:

 | Özellik | Açıklama | Gerekli |
 |:--- |:--- |:--- |